-3.2.5.18 Receiving an SMB2 SET INFO Response
+3.2.5.18 Receiving an SMB2 SET_INFO Response

-If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS_FILE_NOT_AVAILABLE, the client SHOULD<181> replay the SetInfo request by looking up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS_FILE_NOT_AVAILABLE, and Connection.ServerCapabilities includes SMB2_GLOBAL_CAP_PERSISTENT_HANDLES or SMB2_GLOBAL_CAP_MULTI_CHANNEL, the client

+MUST look up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If the request is found, the client SHOULD<186> replay the request by setting SMB2 FLAGS REPLAY OPERATION bit in the SMB2 header.